giantswarm/rfc/merging-configmaps-gitops/README.md

 ## Problem Statement

-The content of a configmap is a list of key-value pairs.
+The `data` section of a configmap is a mapping of keys to values.
 Therefore configuration (especially nested configuration) is usually grouped under a single key (e.g. `values`).

 It is currently not possible to merge any `overwrite` into a configmap key because the associated value is **always** treated as a string.